 True.
-This converts each local user into a directory user after the first login with AD credentials.
+This converts each local AD user into a directory user after the first login with AD credentials.
 This only works if the login is performed on the Orchestrator Login page.

 - Through the below script.
-This converts all the local users that have ever logged in with AD credentials at once.
+This converts all the local AD users that have ever logged in with AD credentials at once.

 Once the conversion is complete, you cannot use basic authentication credentials to log in with the respective users any longer.

 DECLARE @domain VARCHAR(100) = 'your-domain-name-here' UPDATE u SET u.[UserName] = CONCAT(u.[UserName], '@', lower(@domain)), u.[Type] = 2 FROM [dbo].[Users] u JOIN [dbo].[UserLogins] l ON u.[Id] = l.[UserId] WHERE u.[Type] = 0 AND l.[LoginProvider] = 'Windows' AND u.[IsDeleted] = 0

 For directory users, only roles and Orchestrator-specific settings are managed in Orchestrator, while the external directory admin manages user-specific attributes (name, email, group membership).

 A directory user can be created in two ways:

 - By adding an AD user by itself - we refer to it as an individually-added user.

 - By logging in with a user belonging to a previously added AD group - we refer to it as an auto-provisioned user.
 See more info on the About Users page.

 Can have explicit access-rights

 AD is the central hub for user information

 - A user who belongs to multiple groups inherits access-rights from all of them.

 - A user who belongs to multiple groups, and has been granted access-rights explicitly as well, has the union of all the rights as inherited from parent-groups, and explicitly-set.

 |Dirctory Groups||Inherited Rights||Explicit Rights|